- What Are Multi-Level Marketing Companies?

 - Frequently Asked Questions

-Mary Kay, Amway, Herbalife, even Tupperware—their business models are singularly directed toward boosting yourself and your recruiters up the ladder, but it’s a fine line between a legit marketing company and a pyramid scheme.
+Mary Kay, Amway, Herbalife, even Tupperware—their business models are singularly directed toward boosting yourself and your recruiters up the ladder, but with many companies it’s a fine line between a legit marketing organization and a pyramid scheme.

 What Are Multi-Level Marketing Companies?